Heritage Sheep

 COTSWOLD SHEEP

-The Cotswold is a longwool sheep breed developed on the Cotswold Hills in the west of England.
-Sheep have been known in this region since the time of the Roman conquest 2,000 years ago, and the breed may descend in part from the white sheep brought to England by the Romans.
+The Cotswold is a longwool sheep breed developed on the Cotswold Hills in western England.
+Sheep have been known in this region since the time of the Roman conquest 2,000 years ago, and the breed may descend, in part, from the white sheep brought to England by the Romans.

 Cotswold Sheep